 I doubt anyone could travel through Sumatra and not be totally taken by the beauty of the spired roof houses (the “Rumah Bagonjong”) typical of Minangkabau culture.
 These iconic looking long house homes have become a well known symbol of Indonesian heritage to the point that they are often mimicked in style by the architecture of Indonesian embassies around the globe.

-It can be said that design of these dwellings gives the impression that the buildings are somehow partly suspended in air, via invisible threads of some kind.
-It’s easy to keep gazing admiringly, transfixed in awe, trying to figure out exactly what’s going on with the designs almost as if there were riddle to them somehow (I certainly felt that way anyway).
+It can be said that style of these dwellings give the impression that the buildings are somehow suspended in air, via invisible threads of some kind.
+It’s easy to keep gazing at them admiringly, trying to figure out exactly what’s going on with the designs almost as if there were riddle to them somehow (I certainly felt that way anyway).

 Solok is close to Padang on the central western coast of Sumatra ( licensed, Creative Commons )

-The village of Solok, not far from the port town of Padang (west coast of Sumatra), is well known for its abundance in Minang style structures, some of which here are over sixty years in age.
-Big hoses, small houses, shops, school, few buildings here fail to incorporate the features of traditional design.
-Some are plain with no adornment and perhaps in need of a little attention but others are definitely well maintained.
+The village of Solok, not far from the port town of Padang (west coast of Sumatra), is well known for its abundance in Minang style structures, some of which here are over sixty years old.
+Big houses, small houses, shops, schools, not many buildings in Solok fail to include the traditional features of Minang design.
+Some are plain with little adornment and are perhaps in need of a little attention but others are definitely well maintained.

 Traditionally Minang houses are intended for large extended family groups just like the Long Houses found in other parts of South East Asia (Borneo in particular).
-However, in more recent times elegant spire designs feature in smaller individual homes not to mention government buildings too.
+However, in more recent times, elegant spire designs also feature in smaller homes not to mention government buildings too.

 My curiosity got the better of me at one point, I simply had to find out what these homes looked like inside.
 I pulled over and parked in front of a larger Minang home where a lady sat on the porch just in front of the entrance.
-I used the politest half broken Bahasa I could conger and ask if I might peer inside her home.
+I used the politest half broken Bahasa I could come up with and asked if I might peer inside her home.
 To my astonishment, I was given kind nod and made welcome to take look.

 Creecking floor boards, and dim lighting accompanied me through the entrance of the old home.
-As I lifted my gaze inside I found a beautifully kept “log cabin” with leather armchairs, pictures, hanging on walls, mats and rugs.
+As I lifted my gaze inside I found a beautifully kept “log cabin” style home with leather armchairs, pictures, hanging on walls, mats and rugs.
 A kitchen at one end of the open plan space and individual sleeping compartments behind the living area.
-Everything seemed meticulously taken care of and gleaming.
+Everything seemed meticulously taken care of and gleaming with pride.

 Of course I absolutely recommend a trip to Solok if you’re ever travelling through Sumatra.
 You will not be disappointed, it really is like being in a fairy tale.

 Travellingstranger, Copyright 2018, all rights reserved.

 Getting into Myanmar on a motorcycle is no easy feat.
-Current laws in Burma make the country a bit of an obstacle for overlanders who intend to cross on their vehicles regardless of whether these be fully equipped 4 x 4 off road trucks or lightweight pushbikes, it makes no difference.
-Myanmar is a hurdle, one that requires some planning and thought but that’s not to say that it can’t be done.
-Crossing the border into this nation on your own vehicle (as of 2016) can be accomplished by engaging a local tour operator that for a fee, will provide authorisations, an “approved route”, an English speaking guide and a government official to lead a travelling party from entry border to exit, be these either with India or Thailand.
-Guest houses and hotel bookings as well as tours of attractions on route are included in the package.
+Current laws in Burma make it a bit of an obstacle for overlanders who intend to cross on their vehicles regardless of whether these be fully equipped 4 x 4 trucks or simple pushbikes, it makes no difference.
+Myanmar requires careful planning and thought but that’s not to say that it can’t be done.
+To cross the country legally as of 2016, requires engaging the services of a certified Burmese tour operator.
+For a fee an operator will provide the paperwork for an “approved route”, an English speaking guide and a government official to lead a travelling party from entry border to exit.
+Guest houses, hotel bookings and guided tours to attractions are usually included in the package.

-For any long distance biker this situation is bliss as the normal inconveniences of looking for budget accommodation, camping spots, figuring out an itinerary and deciding what attractions to visit or miss are suddenly taken away and landed squarely on the tour operator’s lap.
+For any long distance biker this situation sounds like bliss as the normal inconveniences of looking for budget accommodation, camping spots, figuring out an itinerary and deciding what to visit or not are taken away and landed squarely on the tour operator’s lap.
 Suddenly, once you’re in the hands of a guide, you’re looked after, pampered and fed which for a short while feels great.
-All that needs to be done is simply ride, enjoy the road and the scenery through what until not so many years ago was considered one of the most reclusive countries in the world.
+All that needs to be done is ride, enjoy the road and the scenery of what until not so many years ago was one of the most reclusive countries in the world.

-However, guides and government reps come at a cost and in Myanmar’s bill is a hefty one.
+However, guides and government reps come at a cost and Myanmar’s bill is a hefty one.
 A seven to ten day road trip through Burma adds up to thousands of US dollars.
-It therefore makes sense to team up with other travellers and spread the expense amongst a large party.
-Clearly, the bigger the group the cheaper it becomes for everyone individually.
+It therefore makes sense to team up with other travellers and spread the expense of the tour amongst a larger party.
+Clearly, the bigger the group the cheaper it becomes for everyone involved.

-Fortunately I met a number of bikers on my road trip across Asia, many of whom intended to ride through Myanmar at some point of their travels and when my turn to leave India arrived I was part of a team of seven keen overland bikers like myself, geared up and ready to meet our Burmese guide just beyond the India Myanmar border in Moreh (Manipur).
+I met a number of bikers on my road trip across Asia, many of whom intended to ride through Myanmar at some point in their itinerary.
+So, when my turn to leave India arrived I was part of a team of seven keen overland bikers like myself, geared up and ready to meet our Burmese guide just beyond the India Myanmar border in Moreh (Manipur).

-One week to cross all of Myanmar on dusty roads and broken tracks, covering an average of around 300km per day was perhaps too fast and left not much time at all to experience Burma’s culture and allure.
-The few things that I did get a chance to see and appreciate were certainly noteworthy, like the Golden Rock for example, in Mon State not far from the Andaman Sea, west of Yangon.
+One week to cross all of Myanmar on dusty roads and broken tracks, covering an average of around 300km per day was perhaps too fast and left little time to experience Burma’s culture and allure.
+The few things that I did get a chance to see and appreciate were certainly noteworthy though, like the Golden Rock for example, in Mon State not far from the Andaman Sea, west of Yangon.
 Bellow is an extract from my travel diary…

 In Need of a Rest

-Perhaps it was just as well we’d made it to the foot of the Kelasa hills that day, to one of the holiest places of buddhism in Burma.
-I think we all tacitly acknowledged it was definitely time for a rest, some peace and quiet away from the dusty roads, fuel stops, road side cafes and motorbikes, even if it was for just few hours.
+Perhaps it was just as well we’d made it to the foot of the Kelasa hills that evening, to one of the holiest places of buddhism in Burma.
+I think we all tacitly acknowledged that it was time for a rest, some peace and quiet away from the roads, fuel stops, road side cafes and riding, even if it was for just few hours.

-The climb from the base of Mount Kyaiktiyo to it’s holy summit involves a long and unappealing hike on an uneven trail.
-Tired as we were from our long ride we opted for whatever public transport we could find for our Golden Rock tour.
-In the end, for a small fee we followed the locals and did as they did: pile into the back of a truck, and held on for a rollercoaster ride on the single lane road to somewhere close to the top of the mountain.
+We discovered that the climb from the base of Mount Kyaiktiyo to its holy summit was a long and unappealing hike on an uneven trail.
+Tired as we were from our long ride that day we opted for whatever public transport we could find for our Golden Rock tour.
+In the end, we followed the locals and did as they did: pile into the back of a truck and then hold on for the rollercoaster ride on a narrow mountain track to the top of the Kyaiktiyo.

 The views from Kyaiktiyo were stunning.
-Once more Myanmar revealed how exceptionally green it was with verdant valleys stretching as far as the eye could see.
-I admired the sight with touch of wonder hoping that what I saw would survive rampant “development” that sooner or later would come Myanmar’s way.
+Once more Myanmar revealed how exceptionally green it was with lush undisturbed valleys stretching far towards the horizon.
+I admired the sight with touch of wonder hoping that what I saw would survive so called “development” unavoidably on it’s way Myanmar.

-Slowly, we walked ahead on a paved path towards the Rock and it’t shrine.
+From the truck stop we strolled on a paved path towards the Rock and its shrine.
 Around us, there were no other western tourists that day.
 Most prominent of all were “holy men” of some kind, priests perhaps or worshipers deep in prayer.
-One elderly monk with a crimson robe and tall hat muttered words from a mantra and took painstakingly short, slow steps towards the shrine ahead of us.
+One elderly monk with a crimson robe and tall hat muttered words of a mantra and took painstakingly short, slow steps towards the shrine ahead.

 The Golden Rock

-Only men are permitted to the Golden Rock for reasons unknown even too the locals.
-Women are relegated to a small prayer area 10m (30ft) away from the golden bolder.
+Only men are permitted to within touching distance of the Golden Rock for reasons not even the locals know.
+Women are relegated to a small prayer area 10m (30ft) away from its surface.

-As I got closer to the rock I noticed to my astonishment that it really did lie precariously balanced on its perch without any apparent added anchoring to protect it from the drop below it.
-Bizarrely there was a sizeable gap underneath the mass that you could see straight through.
-I couldn’t help but wonder what might happen to Buddha’s sacred relics of hair in the event of eve a minor earthquake tremor.
+As I got closer to the granite mass I noticed to my astonishment that it really was precariously balanced on its perch without any obvious added anchoring to protect it from the drop below.
+Bizarrely there was a sizeable gap underneath the rock that you could see straight through.
+I couldn’t help but wonder what might happen to Buddha’s sacred relics in the event of even just a minor earthquake.

-My turn finally came and I stuck my gold leaf sticker respectfully onto the bolder, alongside tens of worshipers doing exactly the same thing.
-I wished the rock and the contents of its shrine a long and safe existence for the benefit of the many pilgrims and the devout that visited every day.
+My turn finally came and I respectfully stuck my gold leaf sticker alongside tens of worshipers doing exactly the same thing.
+I wished the rock and the contents of its shrine a long and safe life for the benefit of the many pilgrims that visited the place every day.

 Was it worth it?